Technology Meets the Art of Medicine

 - Cancer recurrence prediction that helps oncologists tailor surveillance schedules based on individual patient risk profiles

 These predictive tools do not replace clinical judgment, but they add a layer of pattern recognition that can identify risks human observation might miss.
+It is worth remembering that a risk score is a probability, not a prophecy.
+It tells your physician where to look more closely and what to discuss with you, not what will inevitably happen.

 Natural Language Processing for Medical Records